mqwilber/feasible_parasites/README.md

 # feasible_parasites

 This repo contains the code necessary to reproduce the results found in `docs/feasible_manuscript.pdf` and `docs/supplementary_material.pdf`.
 The data used for this analysis is not yet publicly distributable, so this repository **does not** contain the entire workflow from data to compiled manuscript.
-Rather, we have included a `data/archival/dummy_data.csv` file that allows the various scripts to be executed, but produces nonsensical results (because the dummy data is not real).
-Therefore, do not be surprised when executing `run_all.sh` produces completely different results than what you see in `docs/*` A more detailed description of each folder in this repo is given below
+Rather, we have included a `data/archival/dummy_data.csv` file that allows the various scripts to be executed, but produces dummy results (because the dummy data is not real).
+Therefore, do not be surprised when executing `run_all.sh` produces completely different results than what you see in `docs/*` (because it should!).
+A more detailed description of each folder in this repo is given below

 `code`